 - In Italy, we drive on the right side of the road.

-- You are not allowed to turn right on a red light.
+- You are not allowed to turn right at a red light.

 - Headlights must be on while driving outside of urban areas.